vietanhle0101/vietanhle0101.github.io/_pages/projects.md

 author_profile: true
 ---

-## Gaussian Process based  Model Predictive Control
+## Learning-based Model Predictive Control with Gaussian Processes

 This project aims to enhance the performance of Model Predictive Control (MPC) for single dynamical systems or multi-agent systems by using Gaussian Processes (GPs) to learn system dynamics.